-Compiler options must be specified before the first file name and after the '-:' runtime option (see Chapter 4 [Runtime options], page 24).
+Compiler options must be specified before the first file name and after the '-:' runtime option (see Chapter 4 [Runtime options], page 23).
 If present, the '-i', '-f', and '-v' compiler options must come first.
-The available options are:

--i Force interpreter mode.
-Do not examine the initialization file. -f -V Print the system version string, system time stamp, operating system type, and configure script options on standard output and exit. -prelude expre Add expressions to the top of the source code being compiled. -postlude expr Add expressions to the bottom of the source code being compiled. -cc-options op Add options to the command that invokes the C compiler. -ld-options-p Add options to the command that invokes the C linker. -ld-options op Add options to the command that invokes the C linker. -warnings Display warnings. -verbose Display a trace of the compiler's activity. -report Display a global variable usage report. -expansion Display the source code after expansion. -gvm Generate a listing of the GVM code. -debug Include all debugging information in the code generated. -debug-locatio on Include source code location debugging information in the code gener- ated. -debug-source Include the source code debugging information in the code generated. -debug-enviror nments Include environment debugging information in the code generated. -track-scheme Generate '#line' directives referring back to the Scheme code. -o output Set name of output file or directory where output file(s) are written. -dynamic Compile Scheme source files to dynamically loadable object files (this is the default). -exe Compile Scheme source files into an executable program. -obj Compile Scheme source files to object files. -keep-c Keep any intermediate '.c' files that are generated. -C Compile Scheme source files to C without generating link file. -link Compile Scheme source files to C and generate a link file. -flat Generate a flat link file instead of the default incremental link file.
+The available options are: -i Force interpreter mode. -f Do not examine the initialization file. -V Print the system version string, system time stamp, operating system type, and configure script options on standard output and exit. -prelude expre Ssions Add expressions to the top of the source code being compiled. -postlude expr essions Add expressions to the bottom of the source code being compiled. -cc-options op tions Add options to the command that invokes the C compiler. -ld-options-pr Add options to the command that invokes the C linker. -ld-options op tions Add options to the command that invokes the C linker. -warnings Display warnings. -verbose Display a trace of the compiler's activity. -report Display a global variable usage report. -expansion Display the source code after expansion. -gvm Generate a listing of the GVM code. -debug Include all debugging information in the code generated. -debug-locatic Include source code location debugging information in the code gener- ated. -debug-source Include the source code debugging information in the code generated. -debug-environ ments Include environment debugging information in the code generated. -track-scheme Generate '#line' directives referring back to the Scheme code. -o output Set name of output file or directory where output file(s) are written. -dynamic Compile Scheme source files to dynamically loadable object files (this is the default). -exe Compile Scheme source files into an executable program. -obj Compile Scheme source files to object files. -keep-c Keep any intermediate '.c' files that are generated.

--1 base Specify the link file of the base library to use for the link.
+-C Compile Scheme source files to C without generating link file. -link Compile Scheme source files to C and generate a link file. -flat Generate a flat link file instead of the default incremental link file. -l base Specify the link file of the base library to use for the link. - Start REPL interaction.
+Specify the link file of the base library to use for the link.